IE 11 Not Supported

 Alongside technical skills, the CTO needs to be adept in management and communication.
 This role heads the state’s Enterprise Technology Services Office, overseeing a staff that includes a chief operating officer, chief architect, lead business services officer and six Delivery Center Technology Services Office CTOs.
 Plus, the CTO also needs to be able to communicate effectively with nontechnical leaders both inside and outside the IT office.

 According to the spokesperson, Pennsylvania is also turning to the Tech Talent Project for help recruiting.
 If successful, it wouldn’t be the first time the nonprofit helped lead talent to Pennsylvania’s C-suite.
-CIO Amaya Capellán previously told Government Technology that the nonprofit got her to start considering public-sector work.
+CIO Amaya Capellán previouslytold Government Technology that the nonprofit got her to start considering public-sector work.

-Jule Pattison-Gordon is a senior staff writer for Government Technology.
-She previously wrote for PYMNTS and The Bay State Banner, and holds a B.A. in creative writing from Carnegie Mellon.
+Jule Pattison-Gordon is a senior staff writer for Governing and former senior staff writer for Government Technology, where she'd specialized in cybersecurity.
+Jule also previously wrote for PYMNTS and The Bay State Banner and holds a B.A. in creative writing from Carnegie Mellon.
 She’s based outside Boston.